matraass11/mygrad/README.md

-nothing fancy, just my grad. tensors and automatic differentiation. work in progress
+# nothing fancy, just my grad - tensors and automatic differentiation.
+## examples of usage are in /examples